lsst-dm/dmtn-175/index.rst

 .. figure:: /_static/flow.svg
     :name: fig-flow

-The dependencies in this figure only show the simple case of running a pipeline once, however, and much of the complexity of the problem comes from the fact that users usually want to run the same pipeline (or many closely-related pipelines) many times, for different reasons:
+The dependencies in this figure only show the simple case of running a pipeline once, however, and much of the complexity of the problem comes from the fact that users usually want to run the same pipeline (or many closely-related pipelines) many times, for different reasons:\ [#comparing-campaigns]_

 - to fix a problem, or just get something running at all for the first time;
 - to run the same pipeline on more data IDs;
 - to run additional tasks;
-- any combination of the above.\ [#comparing-campaigns]_
+- any combination of the above.

 There are no general rules about what happens when the user revisits one of the previous steps after performing a later one; each case is different and needs to be thought through carefully.
 In some cases, we may need to rely on the user for extra information: for example, if the user changes a configuration option after generating the `~lsst.pipe.base.QuantumGraph`, do we need to regenerate it?
 Or can we just re-run the existing graph?
 At present, there's no way for the software to tell whether a configuration (or software change, for that matter) would affect the graph; we *must* rely on the user.

-There is also at least one case where user have good reasons to prefer a different ordering of operations, even if starting from the beginning:
+There is also at least one case where users have good reasons to prefer different orders of operations, even if starting from the beginning:

-- Users who just want to get something working will generally want to build a `~lsst.pipe.base.QuantumGraph` before creating an output collection and writing/checking provenance, to fail as early as possible (and avoiding writing anything to the repo whenever possible).
+- Users who just want to get something working will generally want to build a `~lsst.pipe.base.QuantumGraph` before creating an output collection and writing/checking provenance, to fail as early as possible (and avoiding writing anything to the repo).

-- Users who expect to run multiple `QuantumGraphs<lsst.pipe.base.QuantumGraph>` in a campaign while writing results to the same output collection (especially in batch contexts) will often whan want to create that collection up front.
+- Users who expect to run multiple `QuantumGraphs<lsst.pipe.base.QuantumGraph>` in a campaign while writing results to the same output collection (especially in batch contexts) will often want to create that collection up front to avoid race condition.

 Finally, users in at least some contexts have a strong expectation that they will be able to perform *all* of these steps (or, rather, arbitrary subsets!) with a single command-line invocation.
-This design mostly attempts to meet that expection, by mapping steps primarily to keyword arguments/comamnd-line options *as well as* methods/subcommands.
+This design mostly attempts to meet that expection, by mapping steps to keyword arguments/command-line options *as well as* methods/subcommands.
 For example, one can use `Campaign.edit` to set the input collections (`collections.inputs`) without updating anything downstream, but also use the same :option:`--input` option in `Campaign.run` to change them at that stage (or set them for the first time if starting from scratch).

-It's worth questioning whether the right design decision is to instead [try to] push back on that single-invocation expectation in the name of simplicity; that's just not something I've done here.
+It's worth questioning whether the right design decision is to instead [try to] push back on that single-invocation expectation in the name of simplicity; that's just not something I've done here (and I suspect at least a couple of single-invocation use cases are really quite well-motivated).

-.. [#comparing-campaigns]  The use case of running similar-but-not-identical pipelines on the same data IDs in order to compare their outputs is intentionally *not* included here, because that isn't something that should be done within one campaign; this is a use case best handled by using a different campaign for each pipeline (and possibly `importing<Campaign.import_quantum_graph` a `~lsst.pipe.base.QuantumGraph`).
+.. [#comparing-campaigns]  The use case of running similar-but-not-identical pipelines on the same data IDs in order to compare their outputs is intentionally *not* included here, because that isn't something that should be done within one campaign; this is a use case best handled by using a different campaign for each pipeline (and possibly `importing<Campaign.import_quantum_graph>` a `~lsst.pipe.base.QuantumGraph`).

 The Collection Stack
 --------------------

 The collections associated with a campaign are organized largely as a stack - in the first-in, first-out data structure sense.
-This idea is already lurking behind in the current ``pipetask``, but one of the goals in this redesign proposal is to make it more explicit in both the terminology (e.g. :option:`--push` and `Campaign.pop`) and the documentation as a way to give users a better mental model of what is going on.\ [#stack-awareness]_
+This idea is already lurking behind the current ``pipetask``, but one of the goals in this redesign proposal is to make it more explicit in both the terminology (e.g. :option:`--push` and `Campaign.pop`) and the documentation as a way to give users a better mental model of what is going on.\ [#stack-awareness]_

 The top of the collection stack is what's searched first for input datasets, and it starts with the current output `~lsst.daf.butler.CollectionType.RUN`-type collection, if there is one (see `collections.current_run`, below).
 It proceeds to past `~lsst.daf.butler.CollectionType.RUN`-type collections produced as part of the same campaign (`collections.past_runs`), and ends with the pure-input collections (`collections.inputs`).
 When the campaign is configured to create a `~lsst.daf.butler.CollectionType.CHAINED`-type collection, the definition of the collection is exactly that sequence.

-When we do processing as part of a campaign, we'll often *push* a new `~lsst.daf.butler.CollectionType.RUN`-type collection to the top of the stack (I imagine this being the most common operation when extending the pipeline to new `PipelineTasks<lsst.pipe.base.PipelineTask>` as well).
+When we do processing as part of a campaign, we'll often *push* a new `~lsst.daf.butler.CollectionType.RUN`-type collection to the top of the stack (I imagine this being the most common operation when extending the pipeline to new `PipelineTasks<lsst.pipe.base.PipelineTask>`).
 We can instead add more datasets to the collection that is already at the top of the stack (this is more common when adding new data IDs only).
-And finally we can *pop* the top collection and push a new one (:option:`--replace`) or even , which is the mode I expect developers to use when first getting something working or debugging problems.
+And, finally, we can *pop* the top collection and push a new one (:option:`--replace`) or even pop all of them (:option:`--restart`), which is the mode I expect developers to use when first getting something working or debugging problems.

 .. [#stack-awareness] I'm not actually sure that most Science Pipelines developers or external science users are super familiar with stacks in the data structure sense, because many of us have only informal programming backgrounds, but it's a sufficiently ubiquitous and simple concept that I still think it's worth asking people to learn about it in order to understand ``pipetask`` in detail.